AnnA227/AnnA227.github.io/publications.markdown

 _Under review_

-Laoide-Kemp, A.  Initial consonant mutation patterns as evidence for domain struc- ture in Irish.
+Laoide-Kemp, A.  Initial consonant mutation patterns as evidence for domain structure in Irish.
 Manuscript submitted for publication.

 Laoide-Kemp, A. Strict modularity at the morphosyntax-phonology interface: the case of Irish preverbal d’.
 Manuscript submitted for publication.

 ### Presentations